iamkucuk/VideoDIP/README.md

 3. **Benchmarking**: Use the benchmarking scripts (`benchmark_relight.py`, `benchmark_dehaze.py`, `benchmark_segmentation.py`) to evaluate the performance of the models across multiple sub-folders in the datasets.

-4. **Evaluation**: The metrics (PSNR, SSIM) are logged during training and evaluation.
+4. **Evaluation**: The metrics (PSNR, SSIM, IoU) are logged during training and evaluation.
 The results are logged using the user's preferred logger, either TensorBoard or Weights & Biases.

 ## Outputs

 The outputs of the project include:

-- **Metrics**: Performance metrics such as PSNR and SSIM are logged and saved.
+- **Metrics**: Performance metrics such as PSNR, SSIM and IoU are logged and saved.
 - **Processed Videos/Images**: The processed videos or images are logged using the user's preferred logger (TensorBoard or Weights & Biases).
 - **Model Checkpoints**: Model checkpoints are saved during training, allowing you to resume training or use the trained models for inference.